Skip to main content

 Fluidity and phase transitions of water in hydrophobic and hydrophilic nanotubes

 In this paper, we put water flow under scrutiny to report radial distributions of water viscosity within hydrophobic and hydrophilic nanotubes as functions of the water-nanotube interactions, surface wettability, and nanotube size using a proposed hybrid continuum-molecular mechanics.
 Based on the computed viscosity data, phase diagram of the phase transitions of confined water in nanotubes is developed.
+It is revealed that water exhibits different multiphase structures, and the formation of one of these structures depends on many parameters.

 Pull-in instability of multi-phase nanocrystalline silicon beams under distributed electrostatic force